 See more images of Melon fly on the PaDIL website.

-New Guinea fruit fly (Bactrocera trivialis) is a major pest of horticultural crop.
+New Guinea fruit fly is a major pest of horticultural crop.
 It targets mango, chilli, citrus, guava and peach.
 This fly is found in Papua New Guinea and Indonesia.

 Find out more about New Guinea fruit fly (Business Queensland).

 See more on fruit flies, response activities and biosecurity in northern Australia.

 - Fruit flies(Plant Health Australia)

 - Exotic fruit fly surveillance (QLD Department of Agriculture and Fisheries)